 Pacinthe Mattar is a Toronto-based journalist, writer and producer.

-She is the 2023 Asper Fellow in Media at Western University and was the 2022 Martin Wise Goodman Canadian Nieman Fellow at Harvard University.
+She was the 2023 Asper Fellow in Media at Western University and was the 2022 Martin Wise Goodman Canadian Nieman Fellow at Harvard University.
+In 2025, Pacinthe was selected for the Winter Writers Residency at the Banff Centre for Arts and Creativity.

 Her feature essay for The Walrus, "Objectivity Is A Privilege Afforded to White Journalists" won Gold at the 2021 National Magazine Awards

-In 2022, Dr. Khalil Gibran Muhammad, Professor of History, Race and Public Policy at the Harvard Kennedy School, called it "the best insider critique of journalism" he'd ever read.
+Dr. Khalil Gibran Muhammad, Professor of African American Studies and Public Affairs at Princeton University, called it "the best insider critique of journalism [he'd] ever read.”

 Featured Work